Ruohan427/QCLIP/readme.md

-## Logits DeConfusion with CLIP for Few-Shot Learning
+## Quantum-Aware Learning Adapter for Few-Shot Image Classifier

 The code of "Quantum-Aware Learning Adapter for Few-Shot Image Classifier"